Last Updated on October 8, 2020

 I know there are many more to share but for now, here are 50-plus bands and musicians from North Carolina that are worth a listen right now!

-This post about bands and musicians from North Carolina is part of our series on the awesome people of North Carolina.
+These bands and musicians from North Carolina is part of our series on the awesome people of North Carolina.

 Bands and Musicians from North Carolina

 While reading this post and after finishing, check out the Spotify Playlist we created that features songs from all the artists we mentioned.
+We also included a few of these artists in a fun checklist inside our NC Bucket List book!

 Clay Aiken is more of a political activist today, but the Central North Carolina-born artist’s memorable second-place finish on American Idol in 2003 remains on many music fans’ minds.
 In fact, he’s the first of many artists mentioned here to get their start on that show.
 Since then, he’s released multiple albums, with his debut Measure of a Man going multi-platinum.